Search results for

 It's important to think in terms of platforms instead of individual speakers and displays.

-It’s possible to combine multiple platforms in the same home, but that should be avoided whenever possible.
+Combining multiple platforms in the same home is possible, but that should be avoided whenever possible.
 You have to double the time you spend on software setup, and it can get confusing remembering where devices are located, which accessories they control, and what services they support.
-That’s especially true if you have guests or family that are unfamiliar with smart home concepts.
+That’s especially true if you have guests or family who are unfamiliar with smart home concepts.

 If you want to experiment, you might try buying both an Echo Dot and a Nest Mini.
 Neither costs very much, so it won’t set you back, and you can test how Amazon and Google’s platforms fit into a real-world lifestyle.